iwashis/PF2025_MINIMCB/Markdowns/Projects/GrammarBasedParsers.md

   | Optional Production            -- Optional production (0 or 1)
   | Repeat Production              -- Zero or more repetitions
   | RepeatOneOrMore Production     -- One or more repetitions
+  | Action Production String       -- Semantic action
   deriving (Show, Eq)

 -- Symbols that can appear in a production data Symbol
   = Terminal String                -- Terminal symbol
   | NonterminalSymbol Nonterminal  -- Nonterminal symbol
-  | ActionSymbol Production Action -- Production with associated action
   | Epsilon                        -- Empty string
   deriving (Show, Eq)